 Mentioning Jadzia had a certain effect on Alexander that he couldn't quite explain.
 She wasn't his mother, not really, but hearing her insulted was like hearing someone saying much the same thing about K'Ehleyr.
 Alexander turned in his chair to finally face Drex fully.
 He didn't take a true aggressive posture but he did straighten just a bit as he crossed is arms.

 Drex ground his teeth; he'd been hoping that he could spur the younger Klingon to react in a way that he could be justified in attacking him.
-Instead he lauded Drex's mother while defending his own step-mother.
-Not exactly something that he could use as a launching pad to put ALEXANDER in his place with.
-Drex growled under his breath before one of the larger men at the table finally spoke.
+Instead he lauded Drex's mother while defending his own stepmother.
+Not exactly something that he could use as a launching pad with which to put Alexander in his place.
+Drex growled under his breath before one of the other men at the table finally spoke.

-Drex sneered at the suggestion before exchanging glances with his companions before turning to stalk back off.
+Drex sneered at the suggestion while exchanging glances with his companions before turning to stalk back off.
 After he and the other Klingons had left, those sitting at the table began to chuckle.

-Later that evening, Alexander made his way back to the ship and was heading to his quarters when the First Officer stopped him to inform him that he had an incoming transmission waiting for him.
+Later that evening, Alexander made his way back to the ship and was heading to his quarters when the first officer stopped him to inform him that he had an incoming transmission.
 Confused, Alexander made his way to the nearest communication station and pulled up the message and was surprised to see General Martok on the other end of the transmission.